 As the pressure to secure the best talent mounts, HR is rightly questioning the real value of one of our most favoured talent tools – the 9 Box Grid.

-Just in case there are any non-HR people reading this, the 9 Box Grid asks you to place your team members in one of the 9 boxes by assessing their performance (low, medium or high) along one axis and their potential (little, some or lots) along the other.
+Just in case there are any non-HR people reading this, the 9 Box Grid requires you to place your team members in one of the 9 boxes by assessing their performance (low, medium or high) along one axis and their potential (little, some or lots) along the other.
 The idea being that you have an overview of the bench strength of your team and you are able to identify your top talent, develop it to its full potential and stop it sneaking off to another company.
 A sensible and laudable aim but one that in reality is fraught with problems and frustrations.
-Let’s have a look at a scenario that may be familiar to any HR folk out there unfortunate enough to be experiencing 9 Box Grid fatigue…
+What follows is a scenario that may be familiar to any HR folk out there unfortunate enough to be experiencing 9 Box Grid fatigue…

 It’s “Talent Review” time and you are charged with identifying the top talent in your area and contributing this to the group wide analysis.